DerbinFilip/DerbinFilip/README.md

 - 👋 Hi, I’m @DerbinFilip
-- 👀 I’m interested in programming WEB API
+- 👀 I’m interested in programming WEB APIs, creating automation processes for every aspect to make my life as easy as possible
-- 🌱 I’m currently learning Spring Boot
+- 🌱 Everything what looks relevant and interesting

 <!---
 DerbinFilip/DerbinFilip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.